mgenware/qing-dialog-component/README.md

 class QingDialog {
   // Indicates whether the dialog is visible.
   isOpen: boolean;
-  // The heading of the dialog.
-  dialogTitle: string;
   // Bottom buttons of the dialog.
   buttons: DialogButtonType[];
-  // Icon of the dialog.
-  icon: DialogIconType;
   // Index of default button, defaults to 0 (first button).
   defaultButtonIndex: number;
   // Index of cancel button.